-0 bjective Conclusion from research Action Monitoring Time scale and Resources Funding R1A/a Keep the Definitive Map and Statement up to date which is the legal record of public rights of way.
+Objective Conclusion from research Action ı Monitoring Costs Time scale and Funding R1A/a Keep the Definitive Map and Statement up to date which is the legal record of public rights of way.
 This is a Statutory obligation to keep the Definitive Map under review.
-Process Definitive Map Modification Orders and Public Path Order applications in an expedient manner.
-Paths adde extinguishe the Defin Map Statement. d on 6-10 Low Existing PROW Budget R1A/b Public Path Orders and Definitive Map Modification Orders to ratify and make improvements to the network for users Opportunities to resolve long standing issues on network including minor obstructions or anomalies can be resolved.
-Where benefits for users are clear, promote the funding of orders to facilitate change.
-Orders Definitive Modification Orders n are with and a Ongoing Medium Existing PROW Budget R1A/c Resolve anomalies Remove anomalies from the Definitive Map many of these going through properties.
-Anomalies resolved by ROWIP3. ££ / the Ongoing High Existing PROW Budget 1 scale To be undertaken in 3 To be undertaken in To be undertaken in And so on £ ££ £££ S Estimated cost less than £5,000 Estimated cost between £5,000 Estimated cost more than £10,0 and £10.000 per year.
-Medium Me High High edium labour intens (existing staff resourcesive (some added staff tive (Considerable ad rime)
+Modification Orders a Map of the stand o Paths added or extinguished on the Definitive Map and Statement.
+6-10 Low Existing PROW Budget R1A/b Public Path Orders and Definitive Map Modification Orders to ratify and make improvements to the network for users Opportunities resolve lo standing issue on netwincluding minobstructions anomalies of be resolved. ong ues ork nor or can Public Path Orders and Definitive Map Modification Orders are dealt with promptly and from a balanced perspective.
+Ongoing Medium Existing PROW Budget R1A/c Resolve anomalies Remove anomalies fr the Definit Map many these go through properties. rom tive Anomalies resolved by the ROWIP3. ££ Ongoing High Existing PROW Budget KEY: Costs E Estimated cost less than £5,000 per year ££ Estimated cost between £5,000 and £££ £10,000 per year Estimated cost more than £10,000 per year year KEY2: Time scale Resources 1 To be undertaken in year 1 Low Low labour intensive (existing some standard properties) 2 To be undertaken in year 2 Medium Medium labour intensive (some standard properties) 3 To be undertaken in year 3 time) And so on High High labour (Considerable ad required) some added staff